gitlabhq/gitlab-runner/docs/install/docker.md

 If you are using a [`session_server`](../configuration/advanced-configuration.md), you also need to expose port `8093` by adding `-p 8093:8093` to your `docker run` command.

+NOTE:
+This setup delegates full control over the Docker daemon to each GitLab Runner container.
+The effect is that isolation guarantees break if you run GitLab Runner inside a Docker daemon that also runs other payloads.

 ### Option 1: Use local system volume mounts to start the Runner container

 This example uses the local system for the configuration volume that is mounted into the `gitlab-runner` container.
 This volume is used for configs and other resources.